 With that last comment in mind, if you’re new to hiking the Timberland Men's Chocorua Trail Gore-Tex Mid Hiking Boots could be a good option to consider.
 If the whole hiking thing doesn't cut it for you, you'll still have a very fashionable, comfortable and cool pair of boots to use as you see fit, perfect for the colder months for sure.

-As of the date of this post, from about 1100 reviews, 88% of people gave the Chocoruas 4 stars or more, so they are coming up trumps for the vast majority of folks.
+As of the date of this post, from about 1100 reviews across multiple retailers, 88% of people gave the Chocoruas 4 stars or more, so they are coming up trumps for the vast majority of folks.

 Our Rating 4.5 (Out of 5)